Eating Well: Mushrooms add 'something special' to favorite dish

 Overall, more than 2,500 varieties are grown in the world today - to be served sliced and sautéed, breaded and fried, diced in soups and sauces or raw in salad - as the perfect finishing touch to any meal, from gourmet cuisine to traditional down-home cooking.

-Featured below are two wonderful recipes for those who enjoy mushrooms, both easy and containing ingredients readily available.
-I use the button mushrooms in both, but if you like, experiment with your favorite mushroom choices.
+This week I'm featuring recipes for those who enjoy mushrooms, both easy and containing ingredients readily available.
+I use the button mushrooms in each, but if you like, experiment with your favorite mushroom choices.

 The Creamy Sherry Mushroom Soup is just what the name implies and every bit as good with its rich, delicious base.
 This recipe is robust enough to be served in a starring role as the complete meal, paired with crusty French or sourdough bread and a little fresh fruit for dessert.

-Until next week, from my kitchen to yours, happy cooking.
+Until next time, from my kitchen to yours, happy cooking.

 ¼ cup butter